The Cars In The Fast And The Furious: Tokyo Drift

 evo ix tokyo drift

-Further proof that Han wasn’t short of money was when he handed Sean Boswell a brand-new Evo IX after he wrote off Mona Lisa during a race against D.K.
+Further proof that Han wasn’t short of money was when he handed Sean Boswell a brand-new Evo IX after he wrote off Mona Lisa during a race against DK.

 Modifications

-Rhys Millen’s team got to work on this Evo, converting it to RWD specifically to make it drift in a typical way for the movie.
+Rhys Millen’s team got to work on this Tokyo Drift Evo, converting it to RWD specifically to make it drift in a typical way for the movie.
 This is surprisingly simple in an Evo and requires disconnecting the front differential.

 RMR (Rhys Millen Racing) made subtle changes to the 2-liter turbocharged 4G63 engine, such as an RMR air intake and downpipe, but nothing drastic.